Active Health Team

 Masters in Health Practice with Distinction (Musculoskeletal Physiotherapy, Sport & Exercise Science); BHSc (Physiotherapy)

 Amanda graduated from AUT in 2006 and returned to the Waikato to begin her physiotherapy career.
-After gaining valuable experience at Waikato Hospital, she transitioned into private practice, where she continues to thrive.
+After gaining experience at Waikato Hospital, she transitioned into private practice and completed her Clinical Master’s degree in Musculoskeletal Physiotherapy with Distinction in 2011.
+In 2022, Amanda became one of the directors of Active Health Waikato, bringing her leadership skills and clinical expertise to guide the practice’s continued growth.

 Justin Ralph